lambdapioneer/rollercoaster/docs/walkthrough.md

 The following step starts the `parallelrunner.py` for all created simulation configurations.
 If you have chosen a simulated time span of `1h`, this can take up to 8h of wall time on a modern computer.
-On my Laptop with an 8 core Intel i7 it runs for about two hour.
+In our test runs (recent i7 CPUs, 8 cores) this step took about two hours.
 It is safe to run this in the background.
 However, it has no mechanism to resume once cancelled.